-- 3.0 spaces per hundred square metres GFA for retail, personal service, repair establishments, art galleries and museums; - 4.85 spaces per hundred square metres GFA for financial institutions, real estate offices and medical offices; - 3.0 spaces per hundred square metres GFA for office uses.
+- 3.0 spaces per hundred square metres GFA for retail, personal service, repair establishments, art galleries and museums; - 4.85 spaces per hundred square metres GFA for financial institutions, real estate offices, medical offices, and take-out restaurants; - 3.0 spaces per hundred square metres GFA for office uses.

-These rates represent a 25% reduction for retail, personal service, repair, real estate and medical office uses, a 17% reduction for art galleries and museums, a 12% reduction for financial institutions and a 6% reduction for office uses compared to current by-law rates.
+These rates represent a 25% reduction for retail, personal service, repair, real estate and medical office uses, a 19% reduction for take-out restaurants, a 17% reduction for art galleries and museums, a 12% reduction for financial institutions and a 6% reduction for office uses compared to current by-law rates.
 The resulting base rates for individual uses more closely represent the rates included in the ULI Shared Parking report4 and those recently proposed for non-downtown core areas in the City of Toronto in their consolidated zoning by-law review.
 It is important that they only be applied to land uses in a main street type setting that are zoned C4.
 Larger scale suburban type commercial developments should provide parking at the non C4 zone rates in the Zoning By-law.